Our Growth Centres Redfern Waterloo

 - purchase of existing dwellings/buildings

-- refurbishment of established dwelling/buildings for the purpose of providing
+- refurbishment of established dwelling/buildings

-- additional affordable housing
+- provision of additional affordable housing

-- purchase of newly constructed dwellings
+- purchase of newly constructed dwellings and/or

 - construction of new dwellings.